Mid-Engined Corvette Could Start At $60K, Platform Issues Persist

 The mid-engined Corvette is Chevy's first vehicle with a fully "electrical architecture," notes Hagerty's Don Sherman in a new report after speaking with multiple sources.
 But it won't be the last.
 Each vehicle on this electrical architecture moving forward is loaded with more than 100 computer modules, allowing them to communicate on a Computer Area Network, or CAN.
 Engineers are reportedly still working out the bugs on this advanced new architecture.

 The second major issue, according to Sherman, is distortion of the aluminum spaceframe.
 During testing of C8 prototypes with the 900- (671-kilowatt) to 1,000-horsepower (745-kilowatt) V8 equipped, engineers cracked the glass on the rear hatch.
-The third issue is one with styling; engineers reportedly have to reign in designers in certain regards.
+The third issue is one with styling; engineers reportedly have to rein in designers in certain regards.

 With the C8 Corvette's debut inching closer, we now have a better idea of price.
 According to Sherman, the base C8 Corvette, with a 500-hp (372-kW) 6.2-liter V8, should start at around $60,000 to $70,000.
 The more-powerful models – particularly the rumored 1,000-hp variant – will easily exceed six figures.